upenndigitalscholarship/printing-in-prisons/blog/Merchanc.md

 <img src="/assets/img/umpire4.png" width="300" height="500"> <img src="/assets/img/honorandfriendshipclub16.png" width="300" height="500">

+The legacy of child performers like Mlle.
+Petite Elba demonstrates the profound and transformative impact of art in unconventional settings, such as Eastern State Penitentiary.
+Through her vaudeville performances, Elba brought a sense of humanity, connection, and joy to a population often denied this luxury.

+Through her vaudeville performances, Elba not only brought laughter and entertainment to inmates but also embodied the broader goals of rehabilitation and emotional uplift that the institution sought to achieve.

+Her legacy is a testament to the profound role that art and humanity can play in transforming both individuals and systems.

 <h2>Image References:</h2>

 Evening public ledger. [volume] (Philadelphia [Pa.]), 09 June 1917.
 Chronicling America: Historic American Newspapers.
 Lib. of Congress.